inspectonchain/EthRiskAssessment/README.md

 The application runs on `http://localhost:5000` with both frontend and backend served from the same port.

-### Testing
-Use the built-in quick test addresses:
-- **Sanctioned**: `0xd5E...510` - Known sanctioned entity
-- **1-hop**: `0x038...8A4` - Direct connection to sanctioned address
-- **Exchange**: `0x3f5...0be` - Binance exchange wallet

 ## 📊 Data Sources

 ### Wallet Intelligence
-- CSV database with categorized Ethereum addresses
+- Database with categorized Ethereum addresses from Dune and OFAC
 - Exchange wallets (Binance, Coinbase, OKX, etc.)
-- DeFi protocols and smart contracts
-- Sanctioned entities and mixer services
+- Sanctioned entities
-- Source attribution for data provenance

 ### Blockchain Data
 - Live transaction data via Etherscan API